bwlewis/rredis/README.md

 Set `options('redis:num'=TRUE)` to return
 Redis "`:`" messages as numeric values.
-This was the default behavior of the rredis package for all versions prior to 1.6.9.
+This was the default behavior of the rredis package for all versions up to 1.6.9.
 For versions of the R package later than that, redis "`:`" messages are returned as raw Redis string values to correspond to the data types stored in Redis.
 Set this option to revert to the old behavior.